BasicWolf/archived-concrete-settings/docs/src/basic_concepts.rst

 Basic concepts
 ##############

-In this chapter we cover the essentials of ConcreteSettings.
+In this chapter we cover the essentials of Concrete Settings.

 .. contents::
    :local: